orcasound/orcanode/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 If you want to set up your hardware to host a hydrophone within the Orcasound network, take a look at [how to join Orcasound](http://www.orcasound.net/join/) and [our prototype built from a Raspberry Pi3b with the Pisound Hat](http://www.orcasound.net/2018/04/27/orcasounds-new-live-audio-solution-from-hydrophone-to-headphone-with-a-raspberry-pi-computer-and-hls-dash-streaming-software/).